 For the many of us who have pondered this mystery, I present today an article that will help you aid in the early detection and prevention of this issue.

-So, Why Do Guitar Strings Smell Like A Pee?
+Why Do My Guitar Strings Smell Like Metal/Garlic/Pee?

 Because of the materials used to produce guitar strings and the sweat from the player’s hands, your guitar strings could have an odor similar to that of cat piss.
 It’s easy for the string to turn stale and smelly from accumulating oils from your fingertips.